isomerpages/govtech-corp/media/technews/_posts/2017-08-31-post-Singapore's station in Space.md

 reputation throughout the world as a hub for quality higher education.</p>
 <p>In addition to the hardware, Singapore can supply the human and intellectual
 capital — the heartware — required for space exploration.</p>
-<p>Take <a href="https://www.channelnewsasia.com/news/technology/meet-goh-eng-lim-the-singaporean-behind-the-most-powerful-9125412" rel="noopener noreferrer nofollow" target="_blank">Dr Goh Eng Lim</a>,
+<p>Take Dr Goh Eng Lim, vice president of Hewlett Packard Enterprise, for
-vice president of Hewlett Packard Enterprise, for example.</p>
+example.</p>
 <p>The Spaceborne computer he helped develop was launched from Cape Canaveral
 in August 2017, and is considered the most powerful supercomputer to have been delivered into space.</p>